unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/Problem_Statements.md

 5. Travellers or consumers shopping for packaged products in another language don't have an easy way to translate the ingredients list.

-6. It may be to difficult to determine if a product contains allergens or substances they might not be able to consume if product packaging is not clear.
+6. It may be difficult to determine if a product contains allergens or substances they might not be able to consume if product packaging is not clear.